Norway drops carbon capture plan it had likened to "Moon landing"

 The statement said that a draft 2014 budget would ask parliament to enact "the objective of realizing at least one full-scale carbon capture and storage project in Norway by 2020" and provide the needed funds.

 The government will stand down after presenting the budget on October 14.
 The opposition Conservative Party, the big winner in last week's election, is in talks with possible coalition partners on forming a government to take over next month.

 Norway has promised to cut its greenhouse gas emissions by at least 30 percent below 1990 levels by 2020.
 Emissions were five percent above 1990 levels in 2012, and delays to carbon capture will make the 2020 goal ever more difficult.

-A report by Norway's Auditor General this week criticized the Norwegian state's total spending of 7.4 billion crowns on carbon capture and storage projects from 2007-12.
+A report by Norway's Auditor General this week criticised the Norwegian state's total spending of 7.4 billion crowns on carbon capture and storage projects from 2007-12.

 "Substantial cost increases have occurred," it said. ($1 = 5.9321 Norwegian crowns) (Reporting By Alister Doyle; editing by Keiron Henderson)

 - Confusion as search for Malaysian jet spreads across SE Asia |